-After you created the CA certificate, you trust the public CA certificate by installing it on all the computers that act as clients to the service according to the descriptions and graphics in the section on Secure communication (explained) on page 9.
-In this section referred to as clients.
+After you created the CA certificate, you trust the public CA certificate by installing it on all the computers that act as clients to the service according to the descriptions and graphics in the section on Secure communication (explained).
+Here referred to as clients.